 Transportation Changes: Students will be dismissed according to procedures designated and communicated by parents.
-If you wish to change your child's afternoon dismissal from the primary method you have communicated to his/her teacher, please call the office prior to 1:45 pm that school day.
-We ask that you communicate transportation changes as early in the day as possible, and days in advance if you are able.
+If you wish to change your child's afternoon dismissal from the primary method you have communicated to his/her teacher, please communicate with your child's teacher directly (written note, email, or by phone), or you may call the office prior to 2:00 pm that school day.
+We ask that you communicate transportation changes as early in the day as possible.

 Please do not communicate changes in transportation through a student.
-Transportation change requests made after 1:45 unfortunately cannot be granted due to difficulty in communicating with teachers who have already begun dismissal procedures.
-Emails to teachers are not reliable methods to communicate transportation changes, as teachers do not check email during the school day due to instructional obligations.
+Transportation change requests made after 2:00 unfortunately cannot be granted due to difficulty in communicating with teachers who have already begun dismissal procedures.
+If you email transportation changes to your child's teacher, do not assume the teacher has seen it unless you have received a reply confirming your request.
+Teachers are away from their email the vast majority of the school day as they focus on providing instruction.

-Without calling the office prior to 1:45 to make a transportation change, a student will be dismissed the way they normally go home.
+Without written or phone verification of a transportation change, a student will be dismissed the way they normally go home.